hoopdroid/ImageFillTest/README.md

-# Test Task: Visualization of Image Filling Algorithms
+# Visualization of Image Filling Algorithms

 This project provides an interactive visualization of various image filling algorithms.